 See ’em, smell ’em, hear ’em but don’t touch ’em – part 2

-The Candelabra that isn’t
+The Candelabra that isn’t.

 The Ballestas Islands are part of the Paracas National Reserve – a protected area of 335,000 hectares (217,750 marine and 117,250 terrestrial) created to conserve both the desert and marine ecosystems of the south-central coast of Perú.
 We left the hotel dock for a short 16-kilometer ride that looped around the northern end of the Paracas Peninsula before setting out to the islands.

-As we made that loop, we had our attention drawn to the something we might not have expected.
+As we made that loop, we had our attention drawn to something we might not have expected.
 Etched into the sand of the northern side of the peninsula is the mysterious geoglyph called the Candelabra.

 Measuring nearly 200 meters from top to bottom, it’s said to be visible from as far as 18 kilometers but we sailed much closer than that.
 Its creation date isn’t known but radiocarbon analysis of artifacts found nearby date to 200 BCE.
 Still, as with so much else we’ve encountered in this journey, regarding its purpose and representation, we have to admit (say it with me), “We don’t know.”

 While the term candelabra probably evokes a reasonable mental image of its shape and design, that would certainly have not been its intent.
-The main speculative schools posit differing representational theories.
+The main speculative schools posit differing representational hypotheses.
 Some say it’s a depiction of a cactus plant or even jimson weed.
 Others say it’s meant to evoke the trident of the Andean creator god Viracocha who disappeared across the Pacific Ocean, but who would return during times of trouble.

 The Peruvian writer and commentator Beltrán García has put forth one of the more imaginative explanations calling it “a gigantic and precise seismograph, able to register telluric waves and seismic shocks coming not only from Peru, but from all over the planet.”
 The most prosaic explanation is that it was simply a signal for sailors searching for the Paracas coast that they were nearing their destination.

-On to the Islands
+On to the Islands.

 When I first saw the crusty, pale, and barren looking mounds rising ever so slightly above the sea, I have to admit I wasn’t particularly impressed with Perú’s “poor man’s Galapagos.”